surgiie/transformer/README.md

 use Surgiie\Transformer\DataTransformer;
 use Surgiie\Transformer\Transformer;

-// accepts the function name being executed and the key/name of the input being processed:
+// The guard receives the function name and the input key being processed Transformer::guard(function($method, $key) {
-Transformer::guard(function($method, $key){
-    // only "trim" is allowed to be executed return in_array($method, ['trim']);
+    // Only allow 'trim' to be executed return in_array($method, ['trim']);
 });